Same-sex marriage in Arkansas: Developments after legalization

 On February 2, 2017, a resolution urging the U.S. Congress to adopt a federal constitutional amendment banning same-sex marriage was introduced to the Arkansas General Assembly.
 The measure, sponsored by 21 Republican lawmakers, was first rejected by the Arkansas Senate on February 20 in a 17–7 vote, falling one vote short of the 18 required for passage.
 However, the vote was later expunged, and on February 28 the Senate reconsidered the measure, this time approving it by 18–9.
 On March 8, a House subcommittee recommended that the Arkansas House of Representatives adopt the resolution, but on March 14 the House rejected it in a 29–41 vote.
-Of those in favor, all 29 were Republicans, while opposition came from 20 Democrats and 21 Republicans.
+All 29 members in favor were Republicans, while opposition came from 20 Democrats and 21 Republicans.

 On March 6, 2017, Representative Stephen Meeks introduced a bill to the General Assembly to reenact the state's same-sex marriage ban.
-The bill would have thus been in violation of Obergefell v.
-Hodges and the U.S. Constitution.
+The bill would have thus been in violation of the U.S. Constitution.
 It was withdrawn by Meeks on March 14.